Early-morning fire destroys vacant Napier lodge

 “We watched it go from what was Kiwi Keith’s business to a crumbly hot pile of rubble,” Warren said.
 “It’s amazing to feel the heat intensify and witness how quickly a building/home can be wiped out by fire.”

-The roof had collapsed, leaving the bed of the fire covered by roofing iron which had to be removed sheet by sheet to completed the extinguishing of the fire.
+The roof had collapsed, leaving the bed of the fire covered by roofing iron which had to be removed sheet by sheet to complete the extinguishing of the fire.